This tutorial is a summary of how to set up a program. The process of setting up a Program comprises 3 steps:

 This feature eliminates the possibility of clients remaining enrolled in programs they are no longer receiving services from.
 Clients will automatically be exited from the program if there is no activity within the specified period of time.
 They will also be removed from the assigned staff member’s caseload.
 For programs with a site type of "Residential: special needs and non-special needs" or "Residential: special needs only" the exit date will be set to one day after the last day of service.

-New Feature: For programs with a Site Type of 'Non-residential: services only', the Exit Date will be set date to the End Date of the last recorded service.
+For programs with a Site Type of 'Non-residential: services only', the Exit Date will be set date to the End Date of the last recorded service.

 Cascade Enrollment Data